Happy Friday, everyone!

 “You what?
 How?”

-“Full Circle Radio,” Eric beamed as he shovelled microwave noodles in his mouth in the break room – brand name, this time.
-“I entered the Midday Quiz on Saturday.
+“Full Circle Radio,” Eric beamed as he shovelled microwave noodles – branded, this time – in his mouth in the break room.
+“I entered the Midsummer Midday Quiz on Saturday.
 I won!”

-“Twenty grand?”
-Lucy set down her pasta salad, mouth hanging open, eyes wide behind her glasses.
+“Two hundred grand?”
+Lucy set down her pasta salad, eyes wide behind her glasses.
 “Just like that?”

 “That’s amazing.
-You know…” Lucy frowned, “I was just thinking the other day, you hear these competitions being won every day.
-Dozens of radio stations run them, all the time.
-I her people winning them every day.
-And yet you never meet anyone that’s actually won.
+You know…” Lucy frowned, “I was just thinking the other day, you hear these radio competitions being won every day.
+And yet you never meet anyone that’s actually won one.
 But here we are!”